anti31415/Homework/README.md

 Started in 2004, Alipay launched as an escrow service to address the issue of trust between online buyers and sellers in the early days of e-commerce in China.

 * Who are the founders of the company?
-Jack Ma, who is the founder of Alibaba(BABA).
+Jack Ma, who is the founder of Alibaba(BABA, NYSE).

 * How did the idea for the company (or project) come about?
-As Alibaba's online business was growing fast, payment and secured transaction services became big issues in online shopping.
-So Jack's team came up with a trustable solution, Ali Pay, to ensure the payment is secure among both buyers and sellers.
+As Alibaba's online shopping business was growing fast, payment and secured transaction services became big issues in online shopping.
+So Jack and his team came up with a trustable solution, AliPay, to ensure the payment is secure among both buyers and sellers.

 * How is the company funded?
 How much funding have they received?
-Incubated within Alibaba, Ant Group was individualized from Alibaba with the product of Ali Pay.
+Ant Group (Chinese: 蚂蚁金服; pinyin: Mǎyǐ jīn fú), formerly known as Ant Financial and Alipay, is an affiliate company of the Chinese Alibaba Group.
+Ant Financial is the world's highest-valued FinTech company, and most valuable unicorn (start-up) company, with a valuation of US$150 billion.
 Alipay was rebranded as Ant Financial Services on 23 October 2014.
+Based on public information, in 2015, Ant Financial raised $4.5 billion in a funding round with investors including China Investment Corp (CIC), CCB Trust, China Life, China Post Group, China Development Bank Capital, and Primavera Capital Group.
+In 2015, the company was valued at about $45 billion.
+As of 26 April 2016, Ant Financial had around 450 million annual active users, with Credit Suisse estimating that 58% of China's online payment transactions went through Alipay.
+In September 2016, Ant Financial bought EyeVerify Inc. By late January 2017, Ant Financial had a valuation of $60 billion.
+On 26 January 2017, Ant Financial Services Group announced a deal to acquire MoneyGram International for $880 million.
+In January 2018, the companies decided to terminate the deal after approval was not granted from the Committee on Foreign Investment in the United States due to U.S. national security concerns.
+In November 2019, the company announced to be raising $1 billion for a new fund, with the aim to expand the firm's investment activities in India and Southeast Asia.
+In August 2020, the company filed the documents for IPO with a plan to raise $30 billion.
+Subsequently, the firm revealed that it made a net profit of $2.6 billion in 2019.

 ## Business Activities: